 - Deadline you must appeal within five (5) business days of email notice being sent that one or more fine(s) have been posted

-- To Appeal Submit written email appeal to Michael Cohen (cohenmw@brevard.edu)
+- To Appeal Submit written email appeal to Housing@brevard.edu.

 - Email Subject Line must contain:

 - 1. The Words "Health/Safety Appeal,"

 - 2. Your Name,